TAbdiukov/CCSP-Mnemonics/README.md

 ### Other

-* IRM System – Protect sensitive data in transit.
+* IRM System – Internet (requires) RSA Management – Protect sensitive data in transit.
+*Not to be confused with DRM*

 ## Domain 3